How not to make friends.

-Tim sharing about when he called a teacher 'Battleship' and how she changed his life.
+He called a teacher 'Battleship' and then she changed his life.

 For two decades Tim Tipene has been sharing his inspirational story